 Most often the news stations report on the higher-profile cases, the ones where a child is found alive after years of being held captive, or the unfortunate cases where only the child's remains are found (which is said to happen in 1 out of 10,000 reported cases of missing children).

 However, the kidnapping of Rosalynn McGinnis, which took place from 1997 to 2016, is sure to go down in history as one of the most infamous child abduction cases - because she escaped.
-Rosalynn McGinnis was kidnapped at the age of 12 by her stepfather and after living with him in Mexico with their nine children for nearly two decades, she escaped.
+Rosalynn McGinnis was kidnapped at the age of 12 by her stepfather Henri Piette and, after living with him in Mexico with their nine children for nearly two decades, she escaped.
 It would then be nearly a year before authorities would be able to locate the man she had known as a stepfather, a husband, and the father of her children.

 She Was Forced To Marry Her Stepfather In The Back Of A Van - And Her 15-Year-Old Stepbrother Performed The Ceremony

 Before her stepfather Henri Michele Piette carried out the kidnapping, he began his calculated manipulation of an 11-year-old Rosalynn by carrying out a wedding ceremony for the two of them in the back of a van.

 Forcing his 15-year-old son to play the role of priest and witness, he married Rosalynn and even gave her a ring to make it official.
 What makes this all the more disturbing is that this unofficial wedding took place months before he actually went through with kidnapping her and was only one day before he was supposed to marry Rosalynn's mother.